alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 Anyway the subject of console input is certainly enough to fill a chapter of its own.

-That chapter could for example start with the natural “Hello, world!”
-2 program, which asks for the user’s name and produces a greeting using it, and which should do that correctly also for non-English names such as Bjørn Håvard Sæther, and for that matter such as 日本国 кошка, “Japanese cat” written in Chinese and Russian.
+That chapter could for example start with the mentioned natural “Hello, world!”
+2 program.

 asdasd